M66B/FineGeotag/README.md

 The camera application mostly uses the last known location, which could be old and miles away from your current position.

+Optionally a popup will be shown with a thumbnail of the photo and the [reverse geocoded](http://en.wikipedia.org/wiki/Reverse_geocoding) address after geotagging.

 Don't forget to disable getagging of your camera application to prevent interference.

 Works only for JPEG pictures.

+# Permissions

+ACCESS_COARSE_LOCATION/ACCESS_FINE_LOCATION: to acquire locations

+WRITE_EXTERNAL_STORAGE: to write [Exif](http://en.wikipedia.org/wiki/Exchangeable_image_file_format) data

 # License